Why Do I Say GNU/Linux?

 find one due to their huge market.

-Until I started living on my own and had to worry about money.
-My job didn't pay me enough, and I had to
+That was until I started living on my own and had to worry about money, my job didn't pay me enough, and I had to

 struggle to meet ends with what I have.